knutkirkhorn/btc-value-cli/README.md

           --save -s [code]      Set the currency that will be used by default --currency -c [code]  Print the value in another currency
-          --list -l             Print a list of all available currencies
+          --list -l             Print a list of all available currencies --quantity -q [number]    Print the value of the given quantity --myquantity -m [number]  Set my quantity, or print it if [number] is nothing

         Examples
         $ btc-value